tonykipkemboi/Streamr-Mini-Hackathon/README.md

 ## 📁 Project Structure

-- publisher.py: The publisher script collects earthquake data from the data source, processes it, and publishes it to the Streamr stream.
+- **publisher.py**: The publisher script collects earthquake data from the data source, processes it, and publishes it to the Streamr stream.
-- subscriboor.py: The subscriber script subscribes to the Streamr stream and receives real-time updates on earthquake events.
+- **subscriboor.py**: The subscriber script subscribes to the Streamr stream and receives real-time updates on earthquake events.
-- Dockerfile: Dockerfile for building the Docker images for the publisher and subscriber.
+- **Dockerfile**: Dockerfile for building the Docker images for the publisher and subscriber.
-- docker-compose.yml: Docker Compose file for deploying the application on Docker.
+- **docker-compose.yml**: Docker Compose file for deploying the application on Docker.

 ## 🔗 Streamr Integration